Home → Work → My Development → Planning applications and permits → Useful planning information

 Waste management planning guidelines

-Visit waste for businesses and new developments
+- Visit Waste for businesses and new developments page for more information.

-If your planning application requires a Waste Management Plan (WMP) and you don’t have a professional waste consultant, you can find guidance for establishing and managing waste systems in residential, commercial and industrial buildings at Sustainability Victoria.
+- If you don’t have a professional waste consultant, you can find guidance for establishing and managing waste systems in residential, commercial and industrial buildings at Sustainability Victoria website .

-Visit Sustainability Victoria to download resources including a WMP checklist and template for multi-unit developments (MUDs).
+- Visit Sustainability Victoria to download resources including a WMP checklist and template for multi-unit developments (MUDs).
 Please use these resources to help prepare and submit a WMP to Council for consideration and review as part of your planning application, where required.

 The Victorian Civil and Administrative Tribunal (VCAT) is a state government tribunal that deals with different types of disputes, including appeals against Council planning permit decisions.